How Often Do Motor Vehicle Accidents Lead To Injury?

 Time and time again, wearing a seat belt has been proven to significantly lower your chance of suffering severe injuries in the event of an accident.
 In addition to keeping your body more stable in an accident, seat belts help keep your body from hitting other surfaces.
 There’s a reason every motorist is constantly reminded to wear one when hitting the road.

 According to the U.S. Centers for Disease Control and Prevention (CDC), using a seat belt can lower the risk of serious injury and mortality by up to 50%.
-Meanwhile, child safety seats in passenger cars have been demonstrated to prevent fatal injuries by 71% for infants under one year old and by 54% for toddlers aged one to four.
+Meanwhile, child safety seats in passenger cars have been demonstrated to prevent fatal injuries by 71% for infants under one year old and 54% for toddlers aged one to four.

 Unsafe Vehicles

 A faulty or unsafe car can still injure you in a traffic accident, even if you practice defensive driving and follow all traffic rules.
-Technological advancements in the automobile industry have allowed for safer cars, which are essential for preventing collisions and lowering the risk of severe injuries.
+Technological advancements in the automobile industry have allowed for safer cars, essential for preventing collisions and lowering the risk of severe injuries.
 The question is: Is your vehicle up-to-date?

 The Location Of Impact